 Acceptance into the academy is contingent upon successful completion of every process described above.
 Representatives of the academy staff determine final acceptance after reviewing all available information.
 Westmoreland reserves the right to reject any applicant who fails to comply with all the standards established above or who fails to fully cooperate in any of the screening processes.

-Tuition for the 2019 police academies has been reduced to $4,950.
 There are several methods for paying tuition:

 - GI Bill® and PA National Guard and reservist educational benefits approved for both academies.